apike/allenpike.com/_posts/2010-04-05-choosing-a-viewport-for-ipad-sites.markdown

 Setting a small initial-scale nowadays has an interesting effect: if your chosen initial-scale is less than would be required to fit the width of the screen, your viewport is expanded.
 For example, if you set a viewport of 640px wide, and an initial-scale of 0.5, it will display normally on the iPhone (scaled 0.5x to fit 640px into 320px.)
 On the iPad, however, it will expand your viewport to 1280px, which was probably not your intention.

 Overall, the initial-scale hack doesn't seem to have utility anymore, and has odd side effects, so I imagine sites that have adopted the initial-scale hack, [such as Daring Fireball](http://daringfireball.net/linked/2007/07/24/one-line), will drop it as iPad usage increases.

+[^1]: Of course, when the iPad is in landscape orientation of 1024px wide, it will use 1024px.